LivotovLabs/FastTrack/README.md

 - To let your activity receive local broadcasts:
   - enablePrivateBroadcastsReceiver(...) to enable local broadcast listener for the specified intent filter
   - disablePrivateBroadcastsReceiver() to disable local broadcast listener for activity.
 Automatically disabled on activity death.
-  - override onPrivateBroadcastReceived(...) method to handle received local broadcasts
+  - override onPrivateBroadcastReceived(...) method to handle received local broadcast
-  - call static method App.sendPrivateBroadcast(...) or sendPrivateBroadcastAndWait(...) to send private broadcasts
   - use static App.registerPrivateBroadcastReceiver(...) / App.unregisterPrivateBroadcastReceiver(...) methods to register other listeners for private broadcasts

+- To send a local broadcast:
+  - App.sendPrivateBroadcast(...) - completely async, like normal Context.sendBroadcast
+  - App.sendPrivateBroadcastAndWait(...) - method will be blocked until all broadcast receivers will process request

 Soon
 ----